 Mary Deane Sorcinelli

-Mary Deane is a well-known researcher in the areas of professional development of faculty across all career stages, mentoring, improvement of teaching and learning, and the evaluation of teaching.
-She has written over 100 articles, book chapters, and books in a wide range of sources.
+Mary Deane is a well-known researcher in the areas of professional development of faculty across all career stages, mentoring, improvement of teaching and learning in higher education, and the role of teaching centers in fostering 21st century faculty learning.
+She has published over 100 books, book chapters and articles.

-Mary Deane has directed a number of externally grant-funded projects aimed at promoting educational innovations at UMass Amherst.
-She is currently Co-PI of a second $400,000 grant from the Andrew W. Mellon Foundation to support a campus-wide Mutual Mentoring Initiative.
-She also has directed grants on instructional initiatives from Microsoft, William and Flora Hewlett Foundation, Carnegie Foundation for the Advancement of Teaching, and Pew Charitable Trusts.
-She has served on the boards of NSF ADVANCE Grants and NSF Course, Curriculum and Laboratory Improvement Grants.
+Mary Deane has directed a number of externally grant-funded projects aimed at promoting educational innovations.
+She is an external evaluator and advisory board member of several National Science Foundation grants.
+She has directed grants on instructional and faculty development initiatives for the Andrew W. Mellon Foundation, Carnegie Foundation for the Advancement of Teaching, Pew Charitable Trusts, Microsoft, and the William and Flora Hewlett Foundation.

 Mary Deane has participated actively in her profession.
 In 2006 she was honored with the Bob Pierleoni Spirit of POD Award for outstanding lifetime achievement and leadership in the enhancement of teaching, learning, and faculty development.
-She also served as President/Executive Board Member of the POD Network, 2000-04, and as Senior Scholar to the American Association for Higher Education.
+She served as President/Executive Board Member of the POD Network, 2000-04, and as Senior Scholar to the American Association for Higher Education.
 She also has conducted needs assessments and program reviews for over twenty colleges and universities.